Last year, I painted my bathroom cabinets, and it was a REALLY long process. See how I cut out a lot of time by painting my cabinets with chalk paint.

 1) Remove the cabinet doors and all the hardware.

-This is my second to least favorite part of the process.
-My least favorite part being putting the hardware back on.
+This is my second to the least favorite part of the process.
+My least favorite part is putting the hardware back on.
 There is always a cabinet door that ends up hanging funny.

 2) Clean the wood with a cleaner to remove any dirt/grime.